mzonov/Android-Interview-Questions/README.md

   <summary>Answer</summary>

   </details>
-* What is used as mutex in `synchronized` method/block?
+* What is used as monitor in `synchronized` method/block?
   <details>
   <summary>Answer</summary>